 This Chinese Sausage Fried Rice is super delicious and very easy to make.
-It takes just 20 minutes, so it’s a great option for busy evenings!
+It takes just 20 minutes to make, so it’s a great option for busy evenings!

-I like to make Chinese sausage fried rice for dinner or as a side dish to serve with other Asian dishes at home.
+I like to make Chinese sausage fried rice (“lap cheong fried rice”) for dinner or as a side dish to serve with other Asian dishes at home.
 It’s so incredibly good and comforting!

 We love making fried rice because it’s quick, easy, and packed with so much flavor in every bite.
 Read on to find kitchen-tested tips and tricks to make the best fried rice ever at home!

 I grew up eating fried rice all the time, and this particular Chinese sausage fried rice has a special place in my heart.

 Chinese sweet sausage is a staple in Cantonese cuisine.
 My family is originally from southern China, and so this is something that we always had at home.
 It’s got a savory, sweet and smoky flavor profile, all in one.